DannyK05/ResQ/README.md

 ## What is ResQ?
 ResQ is a emergency health progressive web app which helps user to get contact with the nearest health center or hospital during a medical emergency.
 ### The technologies used:
-The app is made with React.js, Tailwindcss,PWA, Google Map platform API.
+The app is made with React.js, Tailwindcss, PWA, Google Map platform API.

 ## How to run ResQ
 ResQ is made with React framework so to run locally type npm start on your cmd.